stuycs-gh-classrooms/09-nextcs-p01-bananabread/README.md

 How will you be using arrays in this project?

 1D Array:
-- Rows of the wall
+- Creating ball projectiles

 2D Array:
-- Column of the wall
+- Creating the grid of wall

 ### Controls